-Our Board of Directors held a total of six meetings in 2014.
+Our Board of Directors held a total of twenty one meetings in 2015.
 No director attended fewer than 75% of the aggregate of (i) the total number of meetings of the Board of Directors; and (ii) the total number of meetings held by all committees of the Board of Directors on which such director was a member.
 Although we currently have no formal policy with respect to the attendance of members of the Board of Directors at the Annual Meetings of Shareholders, we encourage each of our directors to attend each annual meeting of shareholders.
 To that end, and to the extent reasonably practicable, we regularly schedule a meeting of the Board of Directors on the same day as our annual meeting of shareholders.
-All members of our Board of Directors attended the 2014 Annual Meeting of Shareholders.
+All members of our Board of Directors attended the 2015 Annual Meeting of Shareholders.

-In 2014, the Audit and Compliance Committee held four meetings, the Compensation Committee held four meetings, and the Nominating Committee held two meeting.
+In 2015, the Audit and Compliance Committee held six meetings, the Compensation Committee held three meetings, and the Nominating Committee held two meetings.